Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Discussion

 The behavior of the GI ansatz using current hardware versus the more hardware-efficient ZZ ansatz can also be analyzed, which would indicate the practicality of scaling such a VQE in the NISQ era.
 For those studies it would be beneficial to work more closely with the quantum hardware provider.
 It would also be beneficial to extend these studies to other platforms too.
-For instance, the multi-qubit interaction gates of these two ansatz may better suit ion-trap based quantum hardware~\cite{Molmer2000}.
-It is also interesting to explore applying the ZZ ansatz within the framework of measurement-based VQE~\cite{Ferguson2021VQE}, and explore the effectivity of multi-qubit $Z$ rotation gates in the ansatz where the problem Hamiltonian has many-qubit terms.
+For instance the long-range multi-qubit interaction gates of the two ansatz may better suit ion-trap~\cite{Molmer2000} or neutral atom based~\cite{baker2021exploitinglongdistanceinteractionstolerating} quantum hardware.
+It is also interesting to explore applying the ZZ ansatz within the framework of measurement-based VQE~\cite{Ferguson2021VQE}, and explore the effectivity of having multi-qubit $Z$ rotation gates in the ansatz where the problem Hamiltonian has many-qubit terms.

 Another avenue to explore is to ask why it might be the case that this $\mathbb{Z}_2$ LGT is suited to VQE.
-Where fault-tolerant quantum algorithms might succeed and variational approaches might fail is inherently within the circuit unitaries.
+Where fault-tolerant quantum algorithms might succeed and variational approaches might fail is within the circuit unitaries.
 Fault-tolerant quantum algorithms rely on precisely engineered unitary gates, while VQEs have much redundancy here.
-Then perhaps the $\mathbb{Z}_2$ LGT benefits from being a theory made of simple Pauli operators.
-Here it would be important to extend these studies to other gauge groups.
+Then perhaps the $\mathbb{Z}_2$ LGT benefits from being a theory made of simple Pauli operators, that is naturally encoded in terms of qubits.
+It would be important to extend these studies to other gauge groups, and to further explore the relevance of gauge symmetries.

 \FloatBarrier